mminabian/datacamp2024/02-workflow-orchestration-mage/mage-zoomcamp/README.md

   - `load_api_green_taxi_data.py` to get green taxi data from the source URL.
   - `test_postgres.sql` to test connection to PostgreSQL.
   - `load_green_taxi_data_from_postgres.sql`, which can be used later to get `vendor_id` from `green_taxi` in PostgreSQL.
-- The pipeline has the `transformer_green_taxi_data.py` to perform the required transformation in this assignment on green taxi data.
+- The pipeline has the `transformer_green_taxi_data.py` to perform the required transformation in this project on green taxi data.
 - The pipeline has two data exporters:
   - `green_taxi_data_to_postgres.py` to export the transformed data to PostgreSQL.
   - `green_taxi_data_to_gcs_partioned_parquet.py` to write transformed green taxi data as Parquet files to a bucket in GCP, partitioned by `lpep_pickup_date`.